ezesil/Hubcon/README.md

 	app.MapHub<ServerTestHubController>("/clienthub");

-    //Just a test endpoint, it can also be injected in a controller. app.MapGet("/test", async (ClientHubControllerConnector<ITestHubController, ServerTestHubController> client) =>
+    // Just a test endpoint, it can also be injected in a controller. app.MapGet("/test", async (ClientHubControllerConnector<ITestHubController, ServerTestHubController> client) =>
     {
         // Getting some connected clientId